rafsanbhuiyan/popularNamesMapReduceR/README.md

+#MapReduce Project using R

 #Use BigQuery Table

-#Use MapReduce to determine the top 10

- most popular names and the top 10 least

- popular names in the United States.
+Use MapReduce to determine the top 10 most popular names and the top 10 least popular names in the United States.